 With Outdoorsy, you get the benefit of a large organization that’s tried, trusted, and well-reviewed.
-They have a vast and sprawling network of RVs for hire with pretty much every make and model somewhere in the country.
-Currently, they offer Mexico and Canada, as well as the United States.
+They have a vast and sprawling network of available RVs for hire with pretty much every make and model to be found somewhere in the country.

 The Outdoorsy rental platform is user-friendly – it’s quick and easy to navigate and easy to process payments.
-It takes a lot of hassle and stress out of the hiring process.
+It takes a lot of hassle and stress out of the RV online renting process.

-Prices will vary from city to city and according to the season.
-Don’t be caught out in a last-minute booking, always try to shop around and do it in advance.
+Prices will vary from city to city and according to season.
+Don’t get caught out in a last-minute booking, always try to shop around and do it in advance.
 There are some great deals to be had if you look.

-The main downside is that as a peer-to-peer service, you will need to return the RV back to where you picked it up from the owners.
+The main downside is since it’s a peer-to-peer service, you will typically need to return the vehicle back to where you picked it up from the owners.

-A similar peer-to-peer model to Outdoorsy.
-RV Share offers a great range of RVs spread around the States.
-The usual caveats apply with seasonality and with a city-to-city variation.
+A similar peer-to-peer model to Outdoorsy where independent recreational vehicle owners rent out their RVs.
+RVshare offers a great range of vehicles spread around the States.
+The same caveats apply with seasonality and with a city-to-city variation.

-They have a 24/7 insurance and recovery policy, which gives great peace of mind.
-Like Outdoorsy, you have to be registered to rent out your RV, so you can be confident that what you book is what you get.
+Again they have an insurance policy and 24/7 roadside recovery, giving peace of mind.
+Like Outdoorsy, you have to be registered to rent so you can be confident that what you book is what you get.

-A different feature is a 5 percent loyalty program, which is a great incentive to come back again once you have the RV bug.
-This shows a real commitment to repeat business and set themselves apart from a crowded marketplace.
+An extra feature of this site is their 5 percent loyalty program, a great incentive to use this particular site again once you have the RV bug.
+This is a feature that sets RVshare apart from a crowded marketplace.